kbalog/uis-dat640-fall2020/project/README.md

 | Code quality | 5 |
 | **Total** | **50** |

-*More details on each of the above criteria will follow.*
 The evaluation will not be automated like in the assignments, and therefore it will primarily proceed based on qualitative categories, rather than operationalized criteria.
 On the one hand, this means less certainty for you regarding what level of quality is good enough for a certain grade.
 On the other hand, if your work is truly excellent in some aspects within a category, this can make up for more deficient aspects in the same category.
 In short, do your best and the evaluation will look out for opportunities to justify awarding points.

 Nevertheless, keep in mind that these key aspects of each grading category are some of the ways your project submission may score points: